 Cool completely and frost with cream cheese frosting; I double frosting recipe for a layer cake.

 CREAM CHEESE FROSTING

-Combine all ingredients; beat with mixer until creamy and standing in peaks.
+Combine all ingredients; beat with mixer until whipped and creamy.

 Preheat oven to 300F degrees.